May 2013: Vote Now for The Supplier Spotlight!

 And finally…

-The May 2013 contest starts NOW!
+The October 2013 contest starts NOW!

-Remember… You can’t advertise on the Supplier-Connection portal for any amount of money.
+Remember… You can’t advertise on the Supplier Connection portal for any amount of money.

 No. You cannot.